 - Reapply your sunscreen often because sweat and moisture can decrease the effectiveness of sunscreen lotions.

 - TheraLife® Fatigue will help reduce fatigue in people with Sjogren’s.

 - Exercise and get your body moving.
 If your joints hurt and you cannot walk, go swimming.
 Daily exercise helps fight fatigue and chronic pain.
 Exercise helps with mental health as well.

 - Educate your friends and family about your fatigue with Sjogren’s syndrome.
 It comes and wanes in cyclical fashion.

 - Work with your doctor to find out if the fatigue is due to other medical reasons, such as chronic fatigue syndrome.

-- To minimize brain fog, do yoga exercises, medication to reduce stress and anxiety.
+- Do yoga to reduce stress and anxiety.

-- Drink less coffee and alcohol to help with "brain fog" and reduce insomnia in people with Sjogren's syndrome.
+- Drink less coffee and alcohol to help with “brain fog” and reduce insomnia.

 - People with Sjogren’s often complain about insomnia.